yochannah/Corrfunc/docs/source/commandline-interface.rst

 .. _commandline-interface:

 *********************************************
-Using the command-line interface in Corrfunc
+Using the command-line interface in corrfunc
 *********************************************

 This guide assumes that you already followed the :ref:`step_by_step_install`